Pocahontas, WV | Nov 6, 1863

-Although it was a victory for Averell, he failed to succeed in his objective of entrapping Confederates at Lewisburg.
-Within ten days, the Confederates would reoccupy the side of Droop Mountain.
-This battle was the largest battle to occur in West Virginia and was one of the last major battles there during the war.
-Averell led a final raid on the Virginia-Tennessee Railroad that proved successful the next month.
-The opening of the Shenandoah Valley campaign by Union forces in 1864 also drew Confederates out of West Virginia.
-After Droop Mountain, all Confederate attempts to control West Virginia were at an end.
+Droop Mountain was the largest battle in West Virginia and was one of the last major battles during the war.
+Averell led a final raid on the Virginia-Tennessee Railroad that proved successful the following month.
+After Droop Mountain, all Confederate attempts to control West Virginia ended.

 In and among the ranks of the Confederates at the Battle of Droop Mountain was Colonel George S. Patton Sr. Patton had previously defeated Averell in the Battle of White Sulpher Springs in the summer of 1863, which ended his first raid on the Virginia and Tennessee Railroad.
 Patton, during the battle, was critical in buying the Confederates enough time to get their artillery out of the area and supply wagons.
 Patton went on to fight in the Shenandoah Valley campaign of 1864, where he met his end at the Battle of Third Winchester.
 Patton’s grandson, named in his honor, George S. Patton Jr., became a famous general during World War II, leading American troops in North Africa, Sicily, and Europe.